Value Investing – Principle #2: Intrinsic Value (Lesson 7)

 - Stagnant Business Environment – With an annuity, the cash payments are the same every month for the agreed upon period.
 In effect, with an annuity, you are merely receiving your interest earned along with an amortized portion of the original principal invested.
 With XYZ, the exact same cash flow exists, a 50 cent dividend ($2.00 per year paid quarterly) each quarter for in perpetuity.
 With stock in the real world, it is much different.
 The company you purchased exists in an ever changing environment.
 There are hundreds of conditional changes, no one can predict the volume of sales five and six years from now.
 Therefore, the profitability will change.
 This greatly impacts the formula used to determine the current value of future cash flows from the investment.
 Many investors have to use some form of dampening factor to be conservative with determining future cash flows.
 Dampening factors include a lower growth rate, higher discounts for the individual cash flows, and in some cases, a limited future time range.
 This conservative approach greatly reduces the intrinsic value outcome.

-- Growth Rate – Annuity purchases eliminate all variables, they are simple straight forward return on your investment for letting a second party use your money.
-The same goes for XYZ Inc. above; there is no growth rate for revenue or net income.
+- Growth Rate – Annuity purchases eliminate all variables, they are simple straight forward returns on your investment for letting a second party use your money.
+The same goes for XYZ Inc. above; there is no growth rate for revenue nor net income.
 With stock purchases, assuming a desire to earn future cash flow, there must be an assumption of growth for the company.
 Larger entities tend to grow consistently or at least maintain a comparable position to the economy as a whole.
 The small and mid-caps are the stocks where large growth rates are found.
 Since, value investing ignores small and mid-caps, the growth rate rarely exceeds 9% for value investments.
 Furthermore, growth rates compound the formula used to determine future cash flow.
 Here too, a dampening factor must be incorporated into the formula in order to compensate for the unknown in the future.

 - Dividends Change Over Time – An annuity’s payment stream is pure, it does not change from one time period to the next.
 With stock, not only is the income different from one year to the next, the dividend payout to stockholders also changes from one time period to the next.
 With larger companies, it is easier to determine the approximate dividend in the near term (over five years), but beyond that, any deviation greatly affects the current amount to pay for this stream of future cash flows.
 With this stated, the more conservative investor’s formula would have to take this into consideration.
 Thus, the price would move higher given that traditional dividends continue to increase.
-In general, most companies see improvements of 50% plus every 10 years.
+In general, most companies see improvements of 50% plus every 10 years with dividend payments.
 Many of your larger stable entities see almost a doubling effect of dividends every 10 years.

 - Use of Earnings – In the XYZ example above, the governing board uses 70% of net earnings to reduce debt, purchase assets or retain the money for cash.
 This continuously improves the book value of the company.
 DOW and large-cap stocks use the net earnings for similar purposes.
 Many try to maintain a certain debt to equity ratio thus allowing a greater expansion of operations via fixed asset purchases.